bustoutsolutions/siesta/Examples/GithubBrowser/README.md

     - set up a Siesta service,
     - send an authentication header, and
-    - add a custom response transformer (in this case to extract Github-provided error messages).
+    - add a custom response transformers that:

-- `Source/API/Siesta+SwiftyJSON.swift` shows how to:
+        - wrap all JSON responses with SwiftJSON,

-    - integrate SwiftyJSON and
+        - map endpoints to models, and
-    - how to write your own typed convenience accessor.
+        - replace Siesta’s default error messages with Github-provided messages when present.

 - `Source/UI/UserViewController.swift` shows how to:

     - use Siesta to propagate changes from a Resource to a UI,
     - retarget a view controller at different Resources while it is visible,
     - use `ResourceStatusOverlay` to show a spinner and default error message, and
-    - use Siesta’s caching, throttling, and delayed cancellation to manage a rapid series of requests.
+    - use Siesta’s caching, throttling, and delayed cancellation to manage a rapid series of requests triggered by keystrokes.

 - `Source/UI/RepositoryListViewController.swift` shows how to: